 For mandating SPP A-MSDU, it could be done with a single bit (“SPP A-MSDU Capable”) and a shall statement saying something like <the next great PHY name> STA shall indicate SPP A-MSDU Capable = 1 and leave this to the new PHY capable things rather than a BSS-specific property for all STAs.

-Note that the “SPP A-MSDU Capable” bit is only for HT STA (non-DMG STA).
+Note that the “SPP A-MSDU Capable” bit is only for non-DMG STAs (e.g. HT STAs and S1G STAs).
 DMG STAs always use SPP A-MSDU.

-Proposed resolution:
+Proposed changes:

 TGm editor: make changes to 9.4.2.24.4 as follows: